 Bloodied but unbowed, the little dog struggled valiantly against this unaccustomed inability, day after day, week after week, the textbook definition of “grit.”
 Like a fuzzy Terminator, she would not give up.
 It was inspiring and heartbreaking all at once.
 As a last-ditch effort, I hired a pet physical therapist, who despite intense effort made only minor headway.
 It had to hurt like bloody hell, yet the little chow never complained.

 Somehow, after months of trying and failing, she had a breakthrough.
 With a herculean effort, she crested that insurmountable hump, found her feet, and stood on her own, wobbly as a newborn calf yet triumphant.
-Slowly, carefully, systematically, Princess mastered all over again the mechanics of quadruped locomotion: right front, left rear, left front, right rear; repeat.
+Slowly, carefully, systematically, the dauntless little dog mastered all over again the mechanics of quadruped locomotion: right front, left rear, left front, right rear; repeat.
 There were some kinks at first, and for a time she seemed to have trouble plotting a proper course.
-But within a few days the little chow dog had it all figured out, and was able to move about on her own once again.
+But within a few days she had it all figured out, and was able to move about on her own once again.
 It was marvelous to behold, and every one of us who watched it happen felt as though we had witnessed some kind of miracle.

 But these stories always end the same way.
 Sooner or later our beloved companions depart from us.
 They share our space and our lives for a time and then are gone, leaving an aching void.
 It always comes too soon.
 And if I ever get the chance to meet God, I’m going to ask Him: Why?
 Why a hundred and fifty years for a tortoise, a charmless lump, but only fifteen or so–if we’re lucky–for our dogs, these nearly perfect beings, so joyful, so intensely aware, and so very, very alive?